mikegratton/dim/README.md

         {"nautical_mile", formatter<Length>("nautical_mile", nautical_mile)}
     };
 ```
-Note that `m` and related SI units aren't included because they are handled by the fallback parser
+Note that "m" and related SI ("km", "mm", etc) units aren't included because they are handled by the fallback parser
 below -- SI units are generally easy to parse.
 But suppose for your domain, you wanted to accept "feet" for
 "foot" and "nm" for nautical mile (yes, that's a symbol clash with nanometer -- but you know what your users
 expect).
 You could add these to the facet via